BMW PGA Championship 2025 golf on TV: Channel, schedule and live stream

 RadioTimes.com brings you all the details about how to watch the BMW PGA Championship 2025.

-How to watch BMW PGA Championship 2025 on TV and live stream
+How to watch the BMW PGA Championship 2025 on TV and live stream

-Coverage of play begins at around 1pm UK time on the first two days, and from 6pm at the weekend.
+Coverage of play begins at around 8:30am UK time on all four days.
 The full schedule can be found below.

 Sky Sports customers can live stream the tournament via the Sky Go app on a variety of devices including most smartphones and tablets as part of their subscription.